Pinterest Marketing: Your Ultimate Creative Guide

 Use Pinterest Trends

 Pinterest has a fantastic, free trend search tool—Pinterest Trends—where you can easily discover what people are searching for, and when.
-Topicality and relevance is key when it comes to social, so use the tool to research trends over time for all keywords related to your brand or products.
+Topicality and relevance are key when it comes to social, so use the tool to research trends over time for all keywords related to your brand or products.
 When you execute a search, you’ll see search volume for the past 12 months, so you can strategically plan ahead for historically seasonal spikes.

-DISCOVER NEW TRENDS: Top 5 Social Media Video Marketing Trends for 2021
+DISCOVER NEW TRENDS: Top 5 Social Media Video Marketing Trends

 Design for Inspiration